Which areas of the body can be injected with fat?

 The major disadvantage of fat grafting versus “off the shelf” fillers is that it requires surgery to harvest and inject the fat, as opposed to fillers, which are generally done in the office.
 Fat grafting can be done under local anesthesia, or often is performed in conjunction with another surgery, such as a facelift.

-To learn more about fat grafting and other services at Mosharrafa Plastic Surgery, please call 602-513-8133 or complete the online form on this page to arrange a complimentary consultation.
+To learn more about fat grafting and other services at Mosharrafa Plastic Surgery, please call 602-513-8133 or complete the online form on this page to arrange a consultation.
 Drs.
 Tamir and Ali serve patients in and around Scottsdale, Paradise Valley, and all of the Phoenix area.